 We have a responsibility to always conduct and present ourselves in a professional manner, and demonstrate respect for all persons, whether fellow employees, clients or members of the public.
 We will:

-- ensure our private conduct maintains the integrity of WorkCover and our ability to perform our duties; and;
+- ensure our private conduct maintains the integrity of the public service and our ability to perform our duties

 - comply with legislative and/or policy obligations to report employee criminal charges and convictions.